Email newsletters are a powerhouse in marketing for solopreneurs and major corporations alike.

 It filters unnecessary emails from your audience’s inbox, boosts your open rates and your click rates, lowers your unsubscribe rates, and makes your subscribers feel more like your company is catering to them.

-Measurable and actionable: Your team be able to ethically and reasonably collect the data you need to create the segments you need for your marketing strategy.
+Good data comes down to three core things: trust, accuracy, and integrity.
+Your team needs to ethically and reasonably collect the data you need to create effective segments while maintaining the trust of your contacts.

-Just as an integral part of show business is selling tickets, an important part of newsletters is getting people to subscribe.
+Just like selling tickets is an integral part of show business, an important part of newsletters is getting people to subscribe.

 - Add pop-ups on your blog and website, especially for visitors who seem particularly engaged.

 - Add a subscription option in your footer.

 - Promote your newsletter on your social media: your Facebook, Twitter and Instagram.

 - Offer a free sample of your newsletter.
 Look how the popular newsletter Daily Pnut offers proof of their value to potential readers by sharing their archive online:

 However often you decide to send your newsletter - once a month, once a week, even every day - ensure your audience members can count on it.